 If you or someone you love is suffering with schizophrenia, we can help you find the right treatment program.

 Help for Schizophrenia

 Schizophrenia and its symptoms are mainly produced by problems in certain cells deep in our brain.
-These cells use special messengers, called neurotransmitters, to communicate with each other in order to receive, process, and accurately evaluate information from our senses.
+These cells use special messengers, called neurotransmitters, to communicate with each other to receive, process, and accurately evaluate information from our senses.
 Schizophrenia primarily impairs two specific messengers, dopamine and glutamate, which are the more excitatory or activating messengers in our brain.
-Because of this disruption, these brain cells aren’t able to clearly and accurately communicate, causing problems in understanding what is going on around them — what is real and what isn’t.
+Because of this disruption, these brain cells are unable to clearly and accurately communicate, causing problems in understanding what is going on, and what is real and what isn’t.